republique-et-canton-de-geneve/chvote-1-0/README.md

 manager will take care of those inputs, lead exchanges around them, and actions could take place according to their relevance, their criticality, and the CHVote development roadmap.

+## Pull request policies
+The master branch is dedicated to mirror the state of the production code.
+* Please use the [development](https://github.com/republique-et-canton-de-geneve/chvote-1-0/tree/development) branch for pull requests modifying the source code.
+* You can however use the master branch for pull requests concerning the documentation only.

 ## Security

 In case of vulnerability discovery, please use the following email address for coordinated disclosure: security-chvote@etat.ge.ch.